-A student may anonymously report an alleged incident of bullying by accessing the Commerce ISD Bullying Report at www.commerceisd.org.
+A student may anonymously report an alleged incident of bullying by www.commerceisd.org and clicking on "Bullying Reporting."

 The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.